-prised of 12 legislative affairs representatives in its corporate office, and four fulltime legislative liaisons located at each of mulated written and oral responses to prothe four RSCs.
+prised of 12 legislative affairs representatives in its corporate office, and four fullthe four RSCs.
 Legislative Affairs provides fessional and congressional inquiries.

 The Army Reserve's legislative affairs divisional support at the local, state and federal government level.

 Their role is to disseminate timely, critical, factual, fully coordinated information to members of congress, congressional